gflohr/Chess-Plisco/DESIGN.md

 The entire body of the `move/unmove` methods in the core library should be put together with macros.
 That makes it easy for the engine to override the method without an additional invocation.

+### Skip Legality Check in Engine

+The move generator only generates legal moves.
+When applying them, there is no need to do any legality check.

 ## Engine